-

 Data cleaning tools

 Just as there are many different approaches and processes you can apply to your data cleaning, there is also an ever-growing list of tools to help you do it.
 Some data cleaning tools employ sophisticated AI to search through every nook and cranny of your data set and anticipate dirty data.
-Data quality analysts can work with these tools to find 'dirty data' and clean it.
+Data quality analysts can work with these tools to find data errors and anomalies, and clean it.

 Some tools support loads of different languages.
 Meanwhile, other tools boast open source platforms.